 For successful applicants, Certificates of Accreditation will be issued together with an accreditation logo that recipients can use on their website, letterhead, etc. Recently accredited gardens will be highlighted on the BGCI website and in the BGCI newsletter, Cultivate.
 In addition, recently accredited Advanced Conservation Practitioners will be publicised in BGjournal, the journal for botanic gardens.

-Wherever possible, BGCI will work with national and regional associations to co-brand and manage accreditation.
+Wherever possible, BGCI will work with national and regional associations to co-brand and manage reciprocal accreditation arrangements.

 Activities that botanic gardens do uniquely well – such as documenting, understanding, growing and conserving plant diversity across the taxonomic array – are not sufficiently recognised by policymakers and funders.
 This has led to the erosion of the values and activities that define a botanic garden compared to a public park, for example.

 The BGCI Botanic Garden Accreditation assesses and places a high value on the unique skills, knowledge and data in botanic gardens.

 It is also BGCI’s experience that botanic gardens frequently don’t realise that their collections, knowledge, data and skills are highly relevant to the conservation and management of rare and threatened plant diversity.